 Tracers are a powerful tool to visualize the movement of fluids in environmental applications of FLOW-3D.

-This movie represents the new volume rendering capability in FlowSight, FLOW-3D‘s powerful post-processor.
+This animation shows the volume rendering capability in FlowSight, FLOW-3D‘s powerful postprocessor.